micastamboliiska/CITB205-Object-Oriented-Programming-in-C-NBU-/lab7/README.md

 ## Interactive program

 In this part you need to make the program integractive.
+To do this we need to
+ - Update the main to implement interactive commands reading
+ - Update the invoice class to be able to add/remove products and discounts.